 OBTAIN PLANNING PERMISSION AND BUILDING REGULATION CERTIFICATES

-Whether or not you can convert your loft sometimes depends on having the right paperwork.
+Whether or not you can convert your loft sometimes depends firstly, on its size of course.
+In general, small loft conversions have a higher chance of being permitted, as they’re less impactful to adjacent properties.
+It’s also dependent on you having the right paperwork.
 The two that regulate loft development are:

 - Planning permission